Stono/ci-in-a-box/README.md

  - bootstrap                                 Does all of the above, on a new GCP project
  - nuke                                      Destroy everything in one devastating blow
 ```

+If you're on a fresh setup, just run `./setup bootstrap`, wait a few minutes and then crack on building the stuff that matters.